arachnidace/arachnidace/README.md

 >
 > feel free to c * h me any time !! im friendly :-3
 >
-> i hide/block freely, i do make small exceptions if its been a long time ago though and the note for the block is like really stupid
+> i hide/block freely, i do make small exceptions if its been a long time ago though and if the note for the block is like really stupid